CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set router bgp graceful-restart restart-time</h>

 Configures the number of seconds to wait for a graceful restart capable neighbor to re-establish BGP peering.
 The default is 120 seconds.
-You can set a value between 0 and 4095.
+- In Cumulus Linux 5.15 and later, you can set a value between 0 and 4095.
+- In Cumulus Linux 5.14 and earlier, you can set a value between 1 and 4095.

 ### Version History